libreworks/caridea-container/README.md

 $ composer require caridea/container
 ```

+* The master branch (version 2.x) of this project requires PHP 7.0 and depends on `caridea/event`.
-This project requires PHP 5.5 and depends on `caridea/event`.
+* Version 1.x of this project requires PHP 5.5 and depends on `caridea/event`.

 ## Compliance